Mesele9/alx-pre_course/README.md

 My first readme
-Udating the readme file from the git GUI and pulling the changes to local repository
+Updating the readme file from the git GUI and pulling the changes to local repository